maiaflow/fedc/8.social-proof-section-master/README.md

 I learned about SASS!
 I'm starting with .scss files, but I'm pleased with how I've been able to catch on with mixins and variables and nested classes.

+I'm proud of how I figured out the stars for the ratings!
+Can't figure out how to add the code in here right now but you can find it! :D

 ### Continued development

 I'd like to continue using SASS to get even more comfortable with it.
 Additionally I'd like to feel more comfortable with Grid.